Art Looting Investigation Unit: ALIU members

 The director of the Metropolitan Museum of Art, Francis Henry Taylor, was requested by the Roberts Commission to select art professionals to staff the Art Looting Investigation Unit.
 Taylor recruited Theodore Rousseau, S. Lane Faison, James Plaut, Charles Sawyer, and John Phillips.
 Otto Wittmann Jr. joined later.
 James S. Plaut was named director.
 The ALIU also worked closely with local professionals, most notably Dutch Army Intelligence officer Captain Jan Vlug, who would author the Vlug Report.
 Rousseau was responsible for investigating the Goering Collection.
-Faison was in charged of investigated Hitler's planned Fuhremuseum at Linz, Austria and Plaut investigated the Nazi looting organisation known as the Einsatzstab Reichsleiter Rosenberg (ERR), the Nazi looting organization.
+Faison was in charge of investigating Hitler's planned Fuhremuseum at Linz, Austria and Plaut investigated the Nazi looting organisation known as the Einsatzstab Reichsleiter Rosenberg (ERR), the Nazi looting organization.

 The ALIU also helped investigate war crimes for prosecution.
-From June 10, 1945 until the spring of 1946, the ALIU conducted interrogations at Alt Aussee, Austria.
+From June 10, 1945, until the spring of 1946, the ALIU conducted interrogations at Alt Aussee, Austria.